Top 10 Iran Souvenirs

 Iran is famous for its handmade carpets, and Persian rugs are known worldwide for their high quality and unique designs.

 Besides, if you do not want to spend a lot of money to buy Iranian handmade carpets, you can go for other Persian rugs such as kilim (Glim) and Gabbeh.
 Both are made of natural wool yarn by hand, and their colors are natural plant dye.
-Unlike Persian carpet, kilim and Gabbe do not come from specific design and are the product of weaving artists’ minds, making them unique.
+Unlike Persian carpets, kilim and Gabbe do not come from specific designs and are the product of weaving artists’ minds, making them unique.

 Finally, you can find Iranian rugs in Vakil Bazaar in Shiraz and the bazaars in Kashan, Isfahan, Tabriz, and Tehran.